Sudan violence: Family must 'move today' to escape Sudan violence

 Mr Gillies, from Islay, said his niece was facing a race against time.

-He told BBC Radio's Good Morning Scotland programme: "We feel she is going to have to move today because the situation could descend and they're right in the heart of where the fighting will come to.
+He told BBC Radio's Good Morning Scotland programme: "There is a back up plan if the government don't move today.

+"We feel she is going to have to move today because the situation could descend and they're right in the heart of where the fighting will come to.

 "So she has to be prepared to move either way.